alexharri/website/posts/grid-engine-performance.md

 In this post, we'll explore the techniques I used to take this time to near zero.

-## GRIDs Spreadsheet Engine
+## GRID's Spreadsheet Engine

 Spreadsheets have _a lot_ of use cases, ranging from budget management and attendance sheets, all the way to complex financial models.
 At the heart of the more complex models are dependencies.
 Cells depending on other cells.

  * A mortgage calculator may have cells depending, directly or indirectly, on a cell representing an `Interest Rate`.
- * In a spreadsheet to calculate marketing spend, the `Interest Rate` might be replaced with `Cost-per-Click` and `Conversion Rate` variables instead.
+ * In a spreadsheet to calculate marketing spend, you might instead have `Cost-per-Click` and `Conversion Rate` variables.

 <Image src="~/mortgage-calculator.png" plain width={400} />